abarre2009/Reactportfolio/README.md

 http://kindhearted-church.surge.sh/

 You can get to my portfolio site with the link above.
-Navagate throught the different pages of my selecting one of the tabs at the top right hand side.
+Navagate throught the different pages of my portfolio by selecting one of the tabs at the top right hand side.

 Hi!
 I'm Abdul.
 I'm a full-stack software developer.